alixinne/glslt/README.md

 being parsed, and then fallback to the system include paths.
 Angle-quoted paths will be looked up from the system include paths.

-All files are only included once, as if they all started with `#pragma once`.

-**Warning**: since include directives are processed at the AST level, shaders which rely on included files to generate valid syntax are not supported.

 ### Minifying mode

 In its default mode, the GLSLT compiler will copy all input declarations to its